 European Marine Energy Centre

-Since 2003, Orkney has been home to the European Marine Energy Centre (EMEC), the world’s first and foremost test site for real life deployment of marine energy devices.
-This has placed Orkney at the forefront of the development of marine renewables – technologies that generate electricity for homes and businesses by harnessing the power of waves and tidal streams.
-As the first centre of its kind to be created anywhere in the world, EMEC offers developers the opportunity to test full scale grid connected prototype devices in unrivalled wave and tidal conditions.
-EMEC also operates two scale test sites where smaller scale technologies, supply chain companies, and equipment manufacturers, can gain real sea experience in less challenging conditions than those experienced at the grid-connected wave and tidal test sites.
+Since 2003, Orkney has been home to the European Marine Energy Centre (EMEC), the world’s first and foremost test site for marine energy technologies.
+This has placed Orkney at the forefront of the development of marine renewable energy, technologies that generate electricity by harnessing the power of waves and tides.